-Our Response: In today’s world, a Terrorist Attack could take anyplace in the world at any time, including in Australia.
-There has been no Terrorist Attack in Uganda since during the World Cup since 2010.
+Our Response: In today’s world, a Terrorist Attack could occur in the world at any time, including in Australia.
+There has been no Terrorist Attack in Uganda during the World Cup since 2010.
 That was a wake-up call to increase security and terrorism counter-intelligence.
 Ugandan Security has pre-empted various terrorist plans, and Uganda is one of the safest nations in Africa for Travelers.

 Yes, you are checked, scanned when entering into parking lots, hotels, shopping centers, banks.
 We have accepted that in Uganda as a small price for security and safety.